 What's the solution?
 Come up with as many crazy ideas as possible to solve the problem, choose one solution, and formulate a testable hypothesis with it.
 A Scientific Method always helps.
 See?
 I learned something in science class...
 Oh, and don't forget to collaborate on this one!
 You don't know everything.

-Learn.
-Learn.
-Learn.
+Fail fast.
 The primary goal is to learn.
 The secondary goal is to validate assumptions and your hypothesis.
-Remember, there is no failing nor passing.
-There is only learning.
-Every iteration and test you perform gets you closer to the optimal solution.
+Every iteration you perform gets you closer to an optimal solution.

 Move on or go again?
 Depends on the results of your tests.
 Prepare for another run through the process, or if the hypothesis was validated, implement the solution and go get drinks with the team.